hitobito/hitobito/README.md

 This is where you also find some [Deployment Instructions](doc/development/02_deployment.md).

+More information about [interfaces, api, oauth and oidc](doc/development/README.md#interfaces) is also avaible.

 ## Architecture

 The architecture documentation in German can be found in [doc/architecture](doc/architecture).